(I may earn a small commission from the products mentioned in this post.)

 After the first visit with him, I looked for and found another primary care doctor that I felt more comfortable with.

-Thanks to the many friends that I made playing pickleball I learned from several people who had hip and knee replacement locally.
+Thanks to the many friends that I made playing pickleball I learned from several people who had hip and knee replacements locally.
 I picked their brains and began to make a list of possible doctors.

 I spent a good deal of time on the Internet looking and finding as much information as possible.
 Just like mechanics have reviews online you can find reviews of doctors online as well.